olwalgeorge/olwalgeorge/README.md

 Hello, GitHub! 👋

 I'm George Omondi Olwal, a dedicated Software Developer passionate about full-stack development and emerging technologies like Generative AI.
-I'm currently pursuing dual degrees at Brigham Young University-Idaho and KCA University, with over 15 years of professional experience in software development.
+I'm currently pursuing a BS in Data Science at KCA University (Kisumu, Kenya) and a BS in Software Development at Brigham Young University-Idaho (USA), with over 15 years of professional experience in software development.
 Welcome to my GitHub profile!

 ## About Me

-- 🎓 I'm currently learning **Data Analysis** and **Generative AI** at KCA University, and **Web Development** & **Software Development** at BYU-Idaho
+- 🎓 I'm currently pursuing a **BS in Data Science** at KCA University (Kisumu, Kenya) and a **BS in Software Development** at BYU-Idaho (USA)
 - 🚀 My goals are to join an innovative team where I can contribute to cutting-edge projects and continue growing as a full-stack developer
 - 💡 Ask me about **JavaScript frameworks**, **mobile app development**, **AI/ML integration**, or **web optimization**
 - 📈 I've helped increase customer satisfaction by 25% and improved issue resolution processes by 30% in my current role